Tree Planting Program

 Wildlife Value This tree provides nesting sites for birds.
 The seeds are toxic so do not benefit wildlife.

-Shademaster Honey Locust This medium-sized, fast-growing tree reaches 9-13 m (30-43 ft) in height.
+Shademaster Honey Locust This medium-sized, fast-growing tree reaches 13 m (43 ft) in height.
 It grows best in full sun.
 Thorns can cover bark which becomes furrowed and ridged with age.
 It forms a graceful vase to oval-shaped outline of its canopy.
 These pinnately compound, green leaflets are very light and airy which provide great dappled shade.
 Greenish white flowers emerge in the spring with the leaves.
 Long seedpods form in the late summer.
 In the fall, the leaves turn yellow and the seedpods turn brown, falling to the ground.
 This tree grows best in moist, well-drained soils, loam or clay but also tolerates a range of soils.
-Shademaster Honey locust is native to parts of Southwestern Ontario near Lake Erie.

-Wildlife Value White-tailed deer, squirrels, rabbits, opossums, crows, starlings, Bobwhite Quail, and raccoons will eat the bean pods and it is a good source of nutrition for them in early fall to winter.
+Wildlife Value White-tailed deer, squirrels, rabbits, opossums, crows, starlings, Bobwhite Quail, and raccoons will eat the bean pods and is a good source of nutrition for them in early fall to winter.
 Thickets of this tree can also provide excellent wildlife cover since the thorns will help keep predators out.
 The flowers are a good source of nectar for bees and other pollinators.
-The Honey Locust is a host plant for several moth and butterfly caterpillars.
+It is a host plant for several moth and butterfly caterpillars.

 |